Office Location: 400 Poydras Tower, Poydras St Suite 1975, New Orleans, LA 70130

 - That bicycles don’t have any rights

 The fact is that under Louisiana law, bicyclists have all the same rights and duties as the driver of a motor vehicle.
 What the driver believes about bicycles and sharing the road doesn’t matter—the law is very clear.
 Experiencing a violent collision with the pavement or the hood of a vehicle is a traumatic experience.
 The vulnerability of a bicycle is no match for the average 4,000-pound vehicle.
-If you’ve suffered catastrophic injuries due to no fault of your own while riding your bike, contact Stewart J. Guss, Injury Accident Lawyers today.
+If you’ve suffered catastrophic injuries due to no fault of your own while riding your bike, contact Stewart J. Guss, Personal Injury Lawyers today.

 Types of Serious Bike Injuries

 The open feeling of riding a bicycle is what makes it both appealing and dangerous.
 But, the lack of protection places you at risk for serious and life-changing injuries.
-If you encounter a drunk, distracted, or aggressive driver, you are at risk for one or more of the following injuries:
+If you encounter a drunk, distracted, or aggressive driver, you are at risk for one or more of the following accident injuries: